mieubrisse/personal-writing/ben-franklin-analysis/post.md

 Is your mother-in-law driving you nuts?
 Find a new one.

-Constant incremental improvement feels good, and will probably earn you a Guinness World Record if you do it long enough.
+Constant improvement feels good, and will probably earn you a Guinness World Record if you do it long enough.
 (Don't quote me on that)

 He cultivated likeability
 -------------------------